Just the Blues or Clinical Depression: Making the Distinction to Get the Help You Need

 - If you need immediate help or if you are having thoughts of death or suicide, call the National Hopeline Network at 1-800-SUICIDE (1-800-784-2433).

-- Talk to your doctor about your symptoms and treatment options.
+- Talk to your doctor about your symptoms.
+Ask questions about treatment plans.

 - Contact a hospital near your home to determine if they have or can recommend a mood/affective disorder clinic.
 If not, ask for their referrals to doctors in the community who specialize in the treatment of depression.